Commentary: More government measures needed to cushion a worsening Singapore jobs market

 In Singapore, where trade in goods and services accounts for over three times of its GDP, the impact of the pandemic was almost immediate.

-The economy contracted by a 3.3 per cent annualised rate in the first-quarter, while preliminary estimates for the second quarter shows that the economy shrunk by as much as 41.2 per cent annualised.
+The economy contracted by a 3.3 per cent annualised rate in the first-quarter, while preliminary estimates for the second quarter shows that the economy shrank by as much as 41.2 per cent annualised.

 That is the worst ever plunge in economic activity since data has been collected on a quarterly basis.
 Given the circuit breaker between Apr 7 and Jun 1, and phase one restrictions which started on Jun 2, the unprecedented plunge in economic activity is expected.